Does Pet Insurance Cover Cataract Surgery?

 Who Has Cataract Surgery Coverage?

-Most pet insurers reimburse costs for cataract surgery in their standard plans when the condition isn’t pre-existing.
-However, some may only provide coverage if you purchase optional add-ons for hereditary conditions.
+Most insurers provide surgery pet insurance for cataracts that aren't pre-existing.
+However, some may only cover surgery costs if you purchase optional add-ons for hereditary conditions.

 Coverage varies by state and policy terms.
 Always review your specific policy documents to understand exact coverage terms, exclusions and limitations.